Onglai0610/webapi-assignment1/README.md

   Retrieves a list of all students enrolled in a specific class.
 Helps administrators view the composition of a particular class.
 If the `classId` is not found, returns `"Class not found!"`.

 - deleteStudent(adminNum)
   Allows the removal of a student record based on the student’s `admin number`.
 Ensures data integrity by confirming student existence before deletion.
-If the student `admin number` is not found, returns `"Student with admin number 123456A(example adminnum) not found!"`.
+If the student `admin number` is not found, returns `"Student with admin number 123456A(example adminNum) not found!"`.